aamemiya/letkf/lorenz96_multi/README.md

 # Lorenz96-multi

-Lorenz96 model coupled with smaller-scale Lorenz96 model ("unresolved") processes
+Lorenz96 model coupled with smaller-scale Lorenz96 model("unresolved processes")

 ## Getting started
-The main codes are written in plain Fortran90.
+The main codes are written in Fortran90.
-To exec a job, all the necessary processes (compilation, link, execution, copying input and output data) is wrapped in one shell script.
+To exec a job, use a shell script in which all the necessary processes (compilation, link, execution, copying input and output data) are wrapped.
 ### Spinup and nature run
-`cd model/run`
+First, 'true' time evolution of the system needs to be prepared with the unbiased coupled Lorenz96 model.
+Spinup -- create an initial condition at an arbitrary point on the attractor of the system `cd model/run`
-`sh spinup.sh`
+`sh spinup_nature.sh`
+The initial condition is to be created in `DATA/spinup/init_nature.dat`

+Nature run -- create a sample time evolution
 `sh nature.sh`
+This creates `DATA/nature.dat`

 ### Create initial conditions
+LETKF needs a set of initial conditions for ensemble forecasts.
+Those are already created by `spinup.sh` and named as `DATA/spinup/initXX.dat`

 ### Create observation
+Next, create observation time series.
+`cd obs`
+`sh obsmake.sh`
+This reads the 'true' data from nature.dat and applies observational filters; random additive noise and variable transformation(optional).
+Default setting is 'all_02', which means all varaibles are observed with random error of 0.2 standard deviation.
+The resultant file is `DATA/all_02/obs.dat`.

 ### Data Assimilation with LETKF
+Now you are ready to start a data assimilation experiment with LETKF.
+`cd letkf`
+`sh letkf.sh`
+An observation type is specified.

-### Data Assimilation with LETKF bias correction
+### Data Assimilation with LETKF + bias correction
+modify `letkf.sh`
+- letkf_DdSM.f90
+- letkf_reg.f90

 ### Reservoir computing

+`cd reservoir`
+`sh rsv_test.sh`

+`sh rsv_fcst.sh`

+Reservoir computing 'training reusability'

 ### Visualization

+For quicklook, the easiest way is to use [GrADS](http://cola.gmu.edu/grads/) (The Grid Analysis and Display System).
+Some ctl files are prepared for the data.
+Below are examples.

 ## Changing configurations